green manure helps maintain soil fertility

 What are The Benefits of Green Manure?

-Green manure adds organic matter to the soil which eventually converts into humus.
-Fertility of land.
+Green manure adds organic matter to the soil, eventually converting into humus—fertility of the land.
 The contribution of humus to growth is immense.
-It holds many nutrients and they are absorbed by the plant over time and diffused into the soil sap.
-It also significantly improves the physical properties of the soil, i.e. easier soil compaction, frees air circulation, and maintains temperature balance.
+It holds many nutrients, which the plant absorbs over time and diffuses into the soil sap.
+It also significantly improves the physical properties of the soil, i.e., easier soil compaction, frees air circulation, and maintains temperature balance.

-Using leguminous crops for green manures definitely adds some nitrogen to the soil.
+Using leguminous crops for green manures adds some nitrogen to the soil.

 The organic matter added to the soil through green manure influences and accelerates the activity of soil microbes.
-As a result of the action of these microbes, the proteins of animal and vegetable matter are converted into ammonia and then into nitrates, which are usable by plants.
+As a result of these microbes’ action, animal and vegetable matter proteins are converted into ammonia and then into nitrates, which are usable by plants.

 The Qualities or Characteristics of Plants Suitable For Green Manure?